namrathakj/Glasgow-Coma-Scale-GCS-assessment/README.md

 The GCS is based on three components: eye opening, verbal response, and motor response.
 Each component is scored independently, and the scores are then combined to give an overall GCS score.
 The maximum score is 15, indicating a fully alert and responsive individual, while the minimum score is 3, indicating deep unconsciousness.

 Glasgow-Coma-Scale-GCS-assessment  project deployed in RasberryPi.

+seria_test.py  code used to collect real time data using gyro and accelelarometer for motor response assessment.